launchdarkly/LaunchDarkly-Docs/src/content/topics/integrations/data-export/data-export-schema-reference.md

 * Python: **6.0.0**
 * Ruby: **4.0.0**
 <Callout intent="info">
-  <Callout.Title>Enabling detailed analytics events</Callout.Title>
+  <CalloutTitle>Enabling detailed analytics events</CalloutTitle>
-   <Callout.Description>To see \"feature\" events for a feature flag using recent SDKs, select “Send detailed event information for this flag” in the **Settings** menu for a feature flag or environment.</Callout.Description>
+   <CalloutDescription>To see \"feature\" events for a feature flag using recent SDKs, select “Send detailed event information for this flag” in the **Settings** menu for a feature flag or environment.</CalloutDescription>
 </Callout>

 ## Understanding event type structures